yunpeng1234/tp/docs/UserGuide.md

 ### Deleting an applicant : `delete`

-Deletes the specified applicant from Inter Watcher.
+Deletes the specified applicant, or all applicants currently displayed in the applicant list.

-Format: `delete INDEX [ALL]`
+Format 1: `delete INDEX`

-* If `INDEX` is specified, Deletes the applicant at the specified `INDEX` or all currently displayed applicants in the Intern Watcher.
+* If `INDEX` is specified, the applicant at the specified `INDEX` will be deleted.
-* The index refers to the index number shown in the displayed applicant list.
+    * `INDEX` refers to the index number shown in the displayed applicant list.
+The index **must be a positive integer** e.g. 1, 2, 3, …

-* The index **must be a positive integer** 1, 2, 3, …+
+Format 2: `delete ALL`

-* If `ALL` is specified, Deletes all applicants currently displayed.
+* If `ALL` is specified, all applicants currently displayed in the applicant list will be deleted.

 Examples: